CODEX108/Shell/README.md

 - **Implementation:**
   - The command is identified by checking if the input starts with "echo".
   - The message to be printed is extracted from the input string after the "echo" keyword.
-  - The `std::cout` stream is used to output the message followed by a newline.
+  - The `cout` stream is used to output the message followed by a newline.

-### Libraries and Functions Used
-- `<iostream>`: Provides the `std::cout` stream for outputting text to the console.

----

 ## Pwd Command